Altar (Wicca): Location of altar

 Wiccan altars may be set up outside as well as indoors.
 Some Wiccans dedicate an entire room to their practice while others (especially those who share a living space) use a temporary altar.
 A temporary altar can be any flat surface that can be moved easily such as a coffee table.
 More permanent altars are left up for the Wiccan to return to for their rites and rituals.

 Altar decor

 There are eight Wiccan holidays, known as Sabbats, that celebrate the cycles and seasons of nature.
-These include the four seasons (Winter, Spring, Autumn & Summer), the mating habits animals and the reaping and sowing of crops.
+These include the four seasons (Winter, Spring, Autumn & Summer), the mating habits of animals and the reaping and sowing of crops.
 Based on the Sabbat, the altar is decorated accordingly.
 For example, the Summer Solstice altar cloth should be white and the altar decorated with Summer flowers, fruits and anything else that symbolizes Summer.
 This goes for each Sabbat.
 Certain Wiccan traditions may have different colors but universally, the altar is usually decorated to represent the time of year.